A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: Topological constructs added to

-Given a type $T$ equipped with a topology ${\cal T}$ and a set $A$ of elements of $T$, $\{A\cap U \;|\; U\in {\cal T}\}$ is a subspace topology.
-We formalize subspace topologies using existing topologies of \analysis{} and \hb{}~\cite{cohen2020fscd}.
+Given a type $T$ equipped with a topology ${\cal T}$ and a set $A$ of elements of $T$, $\{A\cap U \;|\; U\in {\cal T}\}$ forms a subspace topology.
+We formalize subspace topologies on the basis of the existing formalization of topological space of \analysis{} and using \hb{} (see \sect{\ref{sec:preliminaries}}).
 First, we introduce an identifier \coqin{subspace} that serves as an alias for a type \coqin{T} and which is parameterized by a set \coqin{A}:

-When the underlying type \coqin{T} is equipped with a topology (i.e., it has type \coqin{topologicalType}), we can equip the identifier \coqin{subspace} with a structure of topology (relative to \coqin{A}).
-For that purpose, we start by defining a filter for a point \coqin{x} in the subspace topology as (1) the restriction of the neighborhoods of \coqin{x} to \coqin{A} (below: \coqin{within A (nbhs x)}) when \coqin{x} belongs to~\coqin{A}, or (2) the filter of the sets containing the singleton $\{ \texttt{x} \}$ (below: \coqin{globally [set x]}) otherwise:
+When the underlying type \coqin{T} is equipped with a topology (i.e., it has type \coqin{topologicalType}), we can equip the identifier \coqin{subspace} with a structure of topology relative to \coqin{A}.
+For that purpose, we start by defining a filter for a point \coqin{x} in the subspace topology as: (1) the restriction of the neighborhoods of \coqin{x} to \coqin{A} (below: \coqin{within A (nbhs x)}) when \coqin{x} belongs to~\coqin{A}, or, otherwise, (2) the filter of the sets containing the singleton $\{ \texttt{x} \}$ (below: \coqin{globally [set x]}):

-A \coqin{set_system} is simply synonymous for sets of sets.
-Filters defined in this way give rise to a filtered type~(see \sect{\ref{sec:preliminaries}}).
-To attach with the identifier \coqin{subspace}, the structure of filtered type it suffices to summon \hb{} with the appropriate \newterm{factory}:
+A \coqin{set_system} is simply synonymous for a set of sets.
+Filters defined in this way give rise to a filtered type~(\sect{\ref{sec:preliminaries}}).
+To attach the structure of filtered type with the identifier \coqin{subspace}, it suffices to summon \hb{} with the appropriate \newterm{factory}:

-A factory is represented by an interface and its definition gives rise to a constructor that \coqin{.Build} that can be used to build instances, e.g.:
+A factory is represented by an interface (here, \coqin{hasNbhs}) and its definition gives rise to a constructor (here, \coqin{hasNbhs.Build}) that can be used to build instances, e.g.: